 Cozy, sweet and creamy pumpkin spice latte, without dairy or additives…simply homemade!

 Lately I’ve been pretty successful with not making any unnecessary purchases.
 I haven’t bought new clothes, lipsticks or coffee at Starbucks. *Pats herself on the back* I find that having certain goals in mind when saving money helps a lot.
 Most of us are constantly saving up for something e.g. a house, a new car, vacation,.. or maybe even a kick-ass lens, ahem, those are quite expensive!
-It really helps to visualize these goals in order to not spend too much on other things.
+It really helps to internalize these goals in order to not spend too much on other things.
 So that is what I have been doing.
 Thus any trips to Starbucks have currently been put on hold.

 But how I do miss those frothy, sugar loaded and cozy drinks!
 I clearly did not want to spend the cold months missing out on them, so I decided to make them at home from now on.
 I was surprised at how easy it is to create your own amazing Starbucks inspired drinks at home.
 Plus I love the fact that you can tailor your drink to your wishes- more cinnamon, less sugar, different coffee kinds,…there are so many different variations you can make!